 This is the time to give as much information as possible about yourself, specifically anything you feel the review committee should know.
 Be clear and concise with your writing, and provide as much detail about the qualities that make you an ideal candidate for DGSOM.

 The Washington University School of Medicine has been a leader in medical education since its founding in 1891.
-Some achievements include the pioneering of bedside teaching, contributions to new Alzheimer’s screening methods, and spearheading in treating diabetes with insulin.
+Some achievements include the pioneering of bedside teaching, contributions to new Alzheimer’s screening methods, and spearheading the treatment of diabetes with insulin.

-With such milestones, it is no surprise that the Washington University School of Medicine in St. Louis made its way to having one of the top medical programs in the US.
-Its acceptance rate is 8%
+With such milestones, it is no surprise that the George Washington University School of Medicine & Health Sciences has made its way to having one of the top medical programs in the US.
+Its acceptance rate is 1.14%.

 The Washington University School of Medicine offers various medicine, allied health, public health, and biomedical science programs.
 The school has compiled a list of prerequisites for admission on its website.

-While these are the prerequisites noted, the admissions committee at the Washington University School of Medicine also factors the following into consideration:
+While these are the prerequisites noted, the admissions committee at the Washington University School of Medicine also takes the following into consideration:

-Include the prerequisites list and factors in your application for the Washington University School of Medicine.
+Include the list of prerequisites and factors in your application to the Washington University School of Medicine.
 Complete your primary application through AMCAS, and a secondary application will be given soon after.

 Interviews are conducted after all other application materials are reviewed.